Mylothros/financial-calculator/README.md

 ## Overview

 This project is a responsive web component for a financial calculator built using ReactJS.
 The component allows users to estimate their potential gains based on various inputs and displays the results dynamically.
+Changes in language are applied without needing to refresh the page, ensuring a smoother experience.

 ## Features